zahramaslavi/Tribe/README.md

 ## FRONT-END

 A very basic front end app has been created.
-For ease I used an MVC approach.
-Because in Sails it's easy to access the data.
-If you're extending this I'll recommend you use this MVC approach.
-For a future iteration, specially if you're going the azync way using jquery or native, you should use the API specified above.
+I'm using mainly JQuery and accessing the API, so you can see how it's done.
 All you need to know is that:

 * The controller lives in: api/controllers/AppController.js
 * The views live in views/app